piscolomo/fabricas/README.md

 ```

 ### Inheritance
-There is inheritance, your factory child can receive the same attributes and class name of its parent.
+By using inheritance, your factory child can receive the same attributes and class name of its parent.

 ```ruby
 Fabricas.define do